LongNguyen206/project_mernmade/README.md

 ## 13. Provide your database schema design:

 ## 14. Provide User stories for your App:

+### Admin StoryBoard

+**Admin** in our app will be allowed to add social media profiles, verify brands, browse through the dashboard(filtered or not filtered) view social media profiles.

+### Registered User StoryBoard

+**Registered Users** will be able to sign up either through Facebook, Instagram, Google or locally.
+Once signed in the **Registered User** will then go to the home page where they'll be able to view social media profiles in a tile form.
+The user can filter accounts based on (location, popularity(based on average number of followers), platform (e.g Instagram, Facebook, twitter, Youtube), type-of-account(Influencer, Feature account, Community) and engagement(based on average number of likes/views/comments))
+**Registered users** can view profiles. **Registered users** can rate and also leave reviews on social media profiles.
+If **Registered users** like a particluar social media profile they are able to place them into a wish list. **Registered users** are able to delete thier account.

+### Guest User StoryBoard

+**Guest Users** enter the website they go straight to the home page where they'll be able to view social media profiles in a tile form.The **Guest User** can filter based on(location, popularity(based on average number of followers), platform(e.g Instagram, Facebook, Twitter, Youtube), type-of-account(Influencer, Feature account, Community), engagement(based on average number of likes/views/comments)).
+**Guest Users** can view social media profiles. **Guest Users** will be able to sign up either through Facebook, Instagram, Google or locally.

 ## 15. Provide Wireframes for your App: